 Chief Bob Horton has worked in public safety for over 22 years with a third of that time in an executive leadership role.
 Most recently, he was the CEO/Fire Chief for a special district in Southern Oregon, serving a population of 54,000 residents dispersed over 167 square miles the beautiful Rogue Valley.
 Chief Horton was appointed Fire Chief in 2017 and had previously

 served as the Assistant Fire Chief for Las Vegas Fire & Rescue where he started as a Firefighter in October of 2000.
-His leadership and direction has led to advancements in community risk reduction, EMS service delivery, improved operations in the 911 center, as well as numerous employee health and wellness programs.
+His leadership and direction have led to advancements in community risk reduction, EMS service delivery, technology integration in field operations, as well as numerous employee health and wellness programs.

 In addition to his role as Fire Chief, Bob served as a Board Director for the Oregon Fire Chiefs Association where he served as Chair of the OFCA’s Legislative Committee.
 Bob was elected as the Oregon Representative and later as Vice-President of the Western Fire Chiefs Association, serving on the Finance, Public Safety Technology, Wildfire Policy (past Co-Chair) and Legislative Committees.
 Chief Horton was appointed by Governor Kate Brown to serve on the Oregon Governor’s Fire Service Policy Council where he currently serves as Council Chair.